Notre Dame Law School graduates have a strong record of securing judicial clerkships.

 The available resources include the Notre Dame Law School Judicial Clerkship Manual, information about faculty clerkship experience (clerkship advisors), judges who have hired ND Law graduates, judges with Notre Dame connections, and more.

 Questions?
-Contact: Chris Kozelichki, Assistant Director of Career Development
+Contact: Heidi Baguer, Director of Career Development

 Notre Dame Law School attracts students from all over the United States, and our graduates secure clerkships across a broad swath of the country in federal, state, and local courts.

 Members of the Law School's 2017-2021 classes secured 192 judicial clerkships, including three at the U.S. Supreme Court.

 |Clerkships obtained by 2018-2022 graduates||Number|